 Ensure All Utilities Covered

-What good is a single platform if it can't manage all your utilities?
+What good is a single platform if it cannot manage all your utilities?
 Before committing, you must verify that the platform supports all your essential service providers, including electricity, water, gas, internet, and even municipal taxes if applicable.
-If some bills are left out, you'll still be juggling multiple systems, defeating the purpose of consolidation.
+If some bills are left out, you will still be juggling multiple systems, defeating the purpose of consolidation.

-Check the platform's list of supported billers or conduct a quick search for your specific providers.
-If a key utility isn't covered, you might need to reconsider your choice or accept that you'll still have some bills to manage separately.
+Check the platform’s list of supported billers or conduct a quick search for your specific providers.
+If a key utility is not covered, you might need to reconsider your choice or accept that you will still have some bills to manage separately.
 The goal is to maximise consolidation to achieve true financial control.

 Pro Tip: Test with One Utility First